How We Invest

 Yes.
 If you have an active grant, please reach out to your staff contact for that grant for additional information.

 Yes.
-Organizations whose services will be delivered in Idaho, Oregon, Utah and/or Washington or Indian Lands of Federally Recognized Tribes within these state boundaries are eligible to apply.
+Our funding is generally specific to work creating impact in Idaho, Oregon, Utah and/or Washington or Indian Lands of Federally Recognized Tribes within these state boundaries.
+Any specific geographic eligibility information will be provided in each funding opportunity.